-- Joint pain and swelling, tenderness, or stiffness that lasts for six weeks or longer.
+- Joint pain and swelling, tenderness, or stiffness lasting for six weeks or longer.

-- Morning stiffness that lasts for 30 minutes or longer.
+- Morning stiffness lasting for 30 minutes or longer.

 - More than one joint is affected.

 - Small joints (wrists, certain joints in the hands and feet) are typically affected first.

-- The same joints on both sides of the body are affected.
+- Pain on the same joints on both sides of the body.

-- Many people with RA get very tired (fatigue) and some may have a low-grade fever.
+- Many people with RA get easily exhausted (fatigue), and some may develop a low-grade fever.
 RA symptoms may come and go.
-Having a lot of inflammation and other symptoms is called a flare.
-A flare can last for days or months.
+Having a lot of inflammation and other symptoms is called a flare and can last for days or months.

 Rheumatoid arthritis is a chronic condition.
 Signs and symptoms appear periodically as a series of flares and remissions.
 The symptoms can lead to loss of function if severe enough.
 It may also affect non-joint parts of the body such as skin, eyes, lungs, heart, blood vessels, and bone.

 You should check with your doctor if you notice new signs and symptoms.

 It also increases your risk of developing other conditions such as osteoporosis, rheumatoid nodules (firm bumps of tissue), dry eyes and mouth (including Sjögren’s syndrome), infections, abnormal body composition, carpal tunnel syndrome, heart problems, lung disease, and lymphoma (a type of blood cancer).

 Rheumatoid arthritis can be difficult to diagnose in the early stages before the symptoms are more pronounced.
 There is no substitute for professional medical advice.
 During a physical examination, if you suspect you have rheumatoid arthritis, your doctor will most likely check your joints for swelling, redness, and warmth.
 They may also check reflexes and muscle strength.

 If your doctor suspects the presence of the condition, they will most likely refer you to a specialist called a rheumatologist.

 A person with rheumatoid arthritis will often have specific substances in their blood that are elevated compared to someone without the condition.
 For example, elevated erythrocyte sedimentation rate (ESR, or sed rate) signals too much inflammation in the joints.
 Elevated C-reactive protein (CRP) may indicate a non-specific inflammatory process.
 Other common blood tests look for rheumatoid factor (a blood protein) and anti-cyclic citrullinated peptide (anti-CCP) antibodies (pieces of protein).